Victor Andres “Dindo” C. Manhit

 Krystyna Louise Dy

-Krystyna Louise Dy is the Social Media Manager of the Stratbase ADR Institute.
+Krystyna Louise Dy is the External Affairs and Social Media Manager of the Stratbase ADR Institute.
 As the Institute’s digital strategist, she ensures that ADRi is part of online conversations that are relevant to its Programs.
 She launches websites and helps the Institute’s Projects maintain online communities by developing social media content and designing and executing social media plans.

 In 2010, she was elected as the President of the Sangguniang Kabataan (Youth Council) Provincial Federation of Isabela, earning her a seat at the Provincial Board.